pixiys/devnull/README.md

 ## Commands

 - `!help [command]` Responds with the usage and description for a command.
 - `!ping` Responds with the time, and latency between the server and Discord.
 - `!github` Responds with the Github link for this bot.
+- `!alias [reset]|<name> <command>`              Creates an alias for another command.
 - `!color <color>` Gives you the role of a given color.
 - `!flip` Flips a coin.
 - `!quote [regex]` Quote of the day.
 - `!ask` Responds to the question you ask it.
 - `!timestamp` Responds with the current Js timestamp.
 - `!exec <code>` Executes Javascript code and responds with the result.

 ## Requirements
 devnull requires [Docker Compose](https://docs.docker.com/compose/) and npm.

 ## Config
-devnull requires two config files, `config.json`, and `permissions.json`. you can copy the example files and rename them.
+devnull requires three config files, `config.json`, `permissions.json`, and `alias.json`. you can copy the example files and rename them.
 `permissions.json` works by having the command name as the key, and either a string or an array of strings as a value. `+above+` allows any role higher than the previous in the array.

 ## Running